-Health care providers and other entities dealing with PHI are moving to computerized operations.
-These include computerized physician order entry (CPOE) systems, electronic health records (EHR), and radiology, pharmacy, and laboratory systems.
+Health care providers and other entities dealing with PHI are moving to computerised operations.
+These include computerised physician order entry (CPOE) systems, electronic health records (EHR), and radiology, pharmacy, and laboratory systems.
 Similarly, health plans provide access to claims as well as care management and self-service applications.

 While all of these electronic methods provide increased efficiency and mobility, they also drastically increase the security risks facing healthcare data.7 And these new risks make HIPAA compliance more important than ever.